Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - He also added 22 yards on six carries while rushing for one touchdown.

-- He's also contributed in the ground game, with 21 rushing yards (7.0 ypg) on seven carries with one rushing touchdown.
+- He also has 21 rushing yards on seven carries (plus one rushing touchdown), averaging 7.0 yards per game on the ground.

 Stafford's Los Angeles Teammates